openpnp/openpnp/OnvifIPCamera.md

 ### HI3516 / HI3518 (and variations)

 Used in the majority of budget IP cameras from AliExpress/eBay/etc, or resellers of them.
-- "Resolution" - Does not support configuring the resolution of captured frames.
+- "Resolution" - Does not support configuring the resolution of captured frames; images will always be PAL/NTSC resolution.

 ### TI Davinci